 b.
 To ensure the operational integrity of the Platform; or

 c.
-For construction or repairs on or to the Platform or facilities or equipment located thereon; or
+For major construction or repairs on or to the Platform or facilities or equipment located thereon; or

 d.
 The existence of a Force Majeure condition, as further described in Article V herein.

-LESSOR shall notify LESSEE in writing in the event of any of the occurrences listed above.
+LESSOR shall notify LESSEE and Mariner in writing in the event of any of the occurrences listed above.
 In such case, LESSOR shall have no liability to LESSEE or any party for deferred production, lost production, loss of revenues, damage to wells or reservoirs, loss of wells or any consequential damages arising from such shutdowns.
-Whenever reasonably possible, LESSOR agrees to give LESSEE reasonable advance notice for any scheduled shutdown of the Platform while this Agreement is in effect.
+LESSOR agrees to give LESSEE and Mariner advance written notice for any scheduled shutdown of the Platform while this Agreement is in effect as soon as possible prior commencement of such scheduled shutdown.

 2. In addition to the foregoing, LESSOR shall have absolute discretion and authority to partially or totally shutdown any and all operations and activities related to the LESSEE’s PROPERTY at any time, if in LESSOR’s sole discretion, such shutdown is warranted due to one or more of the following:

 a.
-Whenever LESSOR deems it necessary or appropriate in its judgment in order to protect life, property or the environment; or
+To ensure the safety of persons, property, or the environment; or

 b.
-Due to construction or repairs on the Platform; or
+Due to construction or repairs on the Platform affecting LESSEE'S PROPERTY; or

 c.
-Due toLESSEE’s failure to provide proper notice and/or obtain LESSOR’s approval of a proposed operation in accordance with the requirements outlined in this Agreement; or
+Due to Mariner's failure to conduct operations in accordance with the provisions of Section 2.2; or

 d.
-Due to LESSEE’s failure to conduct operations in accordance with the provisions of Section 2.2; or
+Due to the termination of this Agreement; or

 e.
-Due to the termination of this Agreement; or

-f.
-Due to the existence of a Force Majeure condition, as further described in Article V herein.
+Due to the existence of a Force Majeure condition affecting LESSEE'S PROPERTY, as further described in Article V herein.

 The Parties agree to promptly notify each other in writing in the event of any of the occurrences mentioned above.
-Whenever possible, LESSOR agrees to give reasonable advance notice in writing for any planned shut-in of the Platform while this Agreement is in effect.
+Whenever possible, LESSOR agrees to give reasonable advance notice in writing for any scheduled or planned shut-in of the Platform while this Agreement is in effect.

 ARTICLE III